PolkachuIntern/treasury_proposals/polkachu_2022q1_maintenance.md

 # Polkachu 2022 Q1 Maintenance

 This treasury proposal is between the Kusama Council and Scenic Hills LLC (d.b.a Polkachu), an LLC registered in the United States with EIN 84-4435092.
-This is our second maintenance proposal.
-The first proposal can be found [here](/polkachu_2021q4_maintenance.md).
+This is our second quarterly maintenance proposal.
+The first quarterly proposal can be found [here](/polkachu_2021q4_maintenance.md).

 ## 2022 Q1 Projects